OfficeDev/O365-Cloud-Sec-Tooling/Securescore/securescore_get.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and [application](../resources/application.md) object in the response body.
+If successful, this method returns a 200 OK response code version object and collection of score data objects for every Secure Score control in the response body.
 ## Example
 ##### Request
 Here is an example of the request.